 document.getElementById('simple-example').appendChild(clear_button)

-Note that we use Python function as the event handler.
+Note that we now use a Python function as an event handler.

 We can only access the properties of the window